oocran/oocran/README.md

 What is OOCRAN?
 ===============
-OOCRAN is an implementation of the architecture NFV MANO standard designed for wireless communications and provided by NLnet that introduce the management of the radio spectrum.
-It will necessary to have an OpenStack cluster (tested on Mitaka release).
+OOCRAN is an implementation of the NFV MANO standard architecture, designed for wireless communications and provided by the NLnet foundation, that introduces the management of the radio spectrum.
+A running OpenStack cluster is necessary (tested on Mitaka release).

 Features
 ========
 * Computational Resources and Radio Spectrum Sharing.
-* Interference Avoide.
+* Interference Avoidance.
 * NVFI management for service providers.
-* Easy Infrastructure management for infratustructe providers.
+* Easy Infrastructure management for infrastructure providers.
 * Multi VIM and multi hypervisor support.
 * LTE transmission use case.
 * VNF Descriptor APIs.